numberformat/cross-platform-hello/README.md

    The executable ends up in `build/cross_platform_hello` on single-config generators (Linux/macOS) or `build/Release/cross_platform_hello.exe` on multi-config ones such as MSVC.

-On macOS you can run everything above with a single helper script (it still uses the locally installed Apple toolchain):
+On macOS you can run everything above with a single helper script (it still uses the locally installed Apple toolchain).
+Before running it, make sure the Xcode Command Line Tools are installed so that `xcrun` and the macOS SDK headers are available (`xcode-select --install` installs them on stock systems).

 ```bash
 ./build_macos.sh